LLM vs. SAST: A Technical Analysis on Detecting Coding Bugs of GPT4-Advanced Data Analysis: Introduction

 One of the most significant threats within cybersecurity is the application of zero-day threats.
 These tend to be caused by unforeseen vulnerabilities in code and which can open up significant weaknesses within our society.
 For example, Heartbleed \cite{ghafoor2014analysis} was one significant example of this, and where the OpenSSL software package allowed an adversary to capture part of the running memory on a server, and which could reveal passwords and cryptographic keys.
 And, so, while many developers are diligent in their approach, there are still many cases of code being released without a strong focus on cybersecurity testing.
 A well-defined trait is that software developers often have an eye for usability and in producing workable code rather than for it to be safe from future vulnerabilities \cite{sen2018challenges}.

 This paper aims to understand if machine-learning-aided testing for cybersecurity could enhance our existing static approaches to software testing.
 A core contribution of the paper is in the testing of the accuracy performance of the machine-learning approach of GPT-4 against the usage of static testing tools, along with a well-defined methodology that can be used in the assessment for the accuracy of bug finding.
-It uses a sampling-based approach to code examples and focuses on well-defined classifications of software bugs as defined within the MITRE ATT\&CK\textsuperscript{TM} framework.
+It uses a sampling-based approach to code examples and focuses on well-defined classifications of software bugs as defined within the MITRE Common Weakness Enumeration (CWE).

 The remainder of this paper is organised as follows.
-Related work (section 2) will present past work on this topic.
-Then, we will evaluate the hypothesis that GPT-4 identifies vulnerabilities more effectively than SAST tools through the methodology and security scenario (Section 3).
-Section 4 presents the results.
-Section 5 presents the discussion and future research.
-Sections 6 and 7 present the limitations and conclusion.
+Section 2 reviews related work on LLM-assisted bug finding and vulnerability detection.
+Section 3 presents the methodology, including the experiment design and the security scenarios used for evaluation.
+Section 4 reports the comparative results between GPT-4 (Advanced Data Analysis) and the selected SAST tools.
+Section 5 discusses the implications of the findings, outlines key security concerns for LLM-enhanced SAST, and identifies directions for future research.
+Section 6 concludes the paper and summarises the main limitations of the study.
+Section 7 provides an appendix with the statistical testing script used in the evaluation.